haapaaf1/GMAT/depends/README.txt

 	Visual Studio or Windows SDK

 In order to run either script you should first open up a terminal window and navigate to the /gmat/depends/ folder.
-The configuration.sh and configuration.bat usage is as follows.
+The configure.sh and configure.bat usage is as follows.

 Linux:

 	./configure.sh -p [ /path/to/gmat/folder/ ] [-latest]

 Sudo is necessary because of the symlink modifications to the opengl libraries and the install location of wxWidget dependency.
-If you do not wish to use sudo than unfortunatlly you will need to manually configure and build the wxWidget Dependency.
+If you do not wish to use sudo than unfortunatly you will need to manually configure and build the wxWidget Dependency.

 Windows: